Elohorzino-Okpobrisi/HR-Dashboard.github.io/README.md

 ## Introduction
 In this project, I cleaned, analysed and visualised the dataset containing employee records in a company in the year 2022.
-Leveraging on excel, I cleaned and analysed the dataset and after it was satisfactory, I utilised used Power BI to create measures, which i used in efficent visualisation of the analysed data.
+Leveraging on excel, I cleaned and analysed the dataset and after it was satisfactory, I utilised Power BI to create measures, which i used in efficent visualisation of the analysed data.
 This is the breakdown of the flow of the project.

 ## Data Used